lucperkins/lever/README.md

 plan to add a [GraphQL] API for running fine-grained queries over data about things and events and subscribing to event streams.

-## Use cases

-Lever is meant to be such a general building block that it can address just about any conceivable logistics use case.
-But here are some gentle suggestions about things you could use it for:

-* **Inventory** — Lever stores information about every item.
-Action handlers perform periodic checks against all known items (or a subset).
-Event handlers provide notifications when the number of items of a certain kind falls below a specified threshold.
-* **Facilities management** — Lever stores information about all of your facilities.
-Action handlers perform periodic audits.
-Event handlers provide notifications about problems that arise.
-* **Hybrid** — This is arguably the most important use case.
-You can use Lever for logistics across any number of domains, giving you a central hub for insight into what's going on.

 ## Federation

 There's no reason in principle why different Lever systems couldn't be loosely